MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/replicate-track-change-data-capture-always-on-availability.md

 >
 >  Msg 22117, Level 16, State 1, Line1
 >
 >  For databases that are members of a secondary replica (that is, for secondary databases), change tracking is not supported.
-Run change tracking queries on the databases in the primary replica.
+As an alternative to running change tracking on the primary, you are able to run a [Database Snapshot](../../../relational-databases/databases/database-snapshots-sql-server.md) on the secondary replica and enable change tracking on the snapshot.
+Keep in mind if you do proceed with using a secondary snapshot to implement change tracking you may experience latency compared to reading CT data on the primary.

 ##  <a name="Prereqs"></a> Prerequisites, Restrictions, and Considerations for Using Replication
  This section describes considerations for deploying replication with [!INCLUDE[ssHADR](../../../includes/sshadr-md.md)], including prerequisites, restrictions, and recommendations.